Should I Breed My Dog? A Complete Guide for Responsible Pet Parents

 The only reason you should be breeding is that you honestly feel that you are improving your breed by doing so.
 There are far too many dogs around to breed without good reason.
 A dog in a breeding program must have a good point to contribute to the benefit of the breed, whether that is in good conformation, good performance or whatever.
 Such a dog must have some evidence of external evaluation.

-That usually translates into titles, whether for conformation, obedience trials, or whatever is appropriate for that breed.
+That usually translates into titles, whether for confirmation, obedience trials, or whatever is appropriate for that breed.
 Such a dog should also not have any hereditary problems in its lineage or pedigree.

 Potential Hereditary Problems